 Pictures and video content

-Scraping media files takes more web scraping resources: proxies, services, and storage prices.
+Keep in mind that scraping media files takes more web scraping resources: proxies, services, and storage prices, and you should be prepared for this.
 You can read more about scraping images and video files in our data types articles.

-We have done a lot of projects that require document scraping, mostly from government websites: legal information, statutes, and statistical information, for example.
-A lot of valuable business information can also be collected from the US Securities and Exchange Commision website.
+We have done a lot of projects that require document scraping, mostly related to government data websites parsing.
+We have extracted legal information, statutes, and statistical information, for example.
+A lot of valuable business information can also be collected from the US Securities and Exchange Commission website.